 The pictor imaginarius who made the above mosaic perhaps was not very talented, he had however a precise understanding of the iconography of the sea creatures he portrayed, as if he had seen other similar mosaics at Antioch, Zeugma or Utica.

-Archaeological Museum: mosaics: (left) Rape of Europe; (right) a wrestler with "cirrus in vertice" (top curl)
+Archaeological Museum: mosaics: (left) Rape of Europa; (right) a wrestler with "cirrus in vertice" (top curl)

-The pictor imaginarius who made the Rape of Europe was definitely a very talented one.
-He gave depth to the bodies of Europe and Zeus (the bull) by using slightly different tones of colour.
+The pictor imaginarius who made the Rape of Europa was definitely a very talented one.
+He gave depth to the bodies of Europa and Zeus (the bull) by using slightly different tones of colour.

-The portrait of the wrestler is interesting for the pig-tail curl detail which can be noted in other mosaics at Dion and Sfax.
+The portrait of the wrestler is interesting for the pig-tail curl detail which can be noted in other mosaics in Rome, Dion and Sfax.